z1c0/dashydash/README.md

 ```

 Switching between these layouts ("boards") happens automatically after a certain amount of time or - of course - manually.

+## More?
+This [blog post](https://wolfgang-ziegler.com/blog/family-dashboard) gives so more detail on how the dashboard (both hardware and software) were made.